Celebrity Spotlight On Mental Health: Schizophrenia Spectrum Disorder

 Here are just a few famous people you may recognize who have experienced some of the difficulties associated with this complex disorder.

-Married to author F. Scott Fitzgerald, Zelda Fitzgerald was an American novelist, poet, artist, and playwright.
-She was hospitalized multiple times for schizophrenic episodes and dramatic mood swings.
-Zelda eventually died in a psychiatric hospital fire while receiving treatment.
+Married to author F. Scott Fitzgerald, Zelda Fitzgerald was an American novelist, poet, artist, and playwright of the jazz age.
+She was hospitalized multiple times for psychotic episodes, disorganized thinking and dramatic mood swings between depressive and manic episodes.
+Zelda eventually died in a psychiatric hospital fire while receiving treatment for her mental health struggles, a statistic of a dark past where not only were treatments less effective but where women were not recognized for their achievements.
 Despite her struggles with schizophrenia, Zelda was a prolific creative, dabbling in writing, painting, and dance.
 She and Fitzgerald had one daughter, Frances "Scottie" Fitzgerald.

 Aldridge was an American football player with the Green Bay Packers and San Diego Chargers.
 He won three world championships before retiring to work as a sports analyst.
 It was during this time that he began presenting symptoms of paranoid schizophrenia that sidelined his career in his early 30s.
 After fully committing to a treatment program, Lionel became an advocate for the homeless (he was homeless for a time) and the mentally ill.
 He served as a board member for the Mental Health Association of Milwaukee and was a speaker for the National Alliance on Mental Illness (NAMI).
 He died at 56 of congestive heart.

-John Nash Jr. was a Nobel Prize-winning mathematician whose life was portrayed in the film A Beautiful Mind.
-Nash struggled with schizophrenia throughout his adult life but continued to make significant contributions to mathematics.
-Shortly after his sudden death in a car accident, The Washington Postpublished an interview with Nash's biographer, Sylvia Nasar, who spoke about Nash’s experiences with schizophrenia, how he overcame the mental illness later in life, and how he cared for his son John, who was also diagnosed with schizophrenia at 15.
+John Nash Jr. was a Nobel Prize-winning mathematician who worked at Princeton University, and whose life was portrayed in the film A Beautiful Mind.
+Nash struggled with the psychotic symptoms of schizophrenia (such as hearing voices) throughout his adult life.
+However, he continued to have a successful career and make significant contributions to mathematics, even after he was formally diagnosed.
+Shortly after his sudden death in a car accident, The Washington Postpublished an interview with Nash's biographer, Sylvia Nasar, who spoke about Nash’s experiences with schizophrenia, how he overcame the mental illness through professional help from psychiatric institutions, therapy, and antipsychotic medications. later in life, and how he cared for his son John, who was also diagnosed with schizophrenia at 15.

 Eduard, the youngest son of physicist Albert Einstein, eventually developed an interest in psychiatry, attending Zurich University as his father had.
 He was diagnosed with schizophrenia in his late teens and spent much of his life in psychiatric clinics, eventually dying in a Swiss psychiatric hospital of a stroke at age 55.

 Known professionally as Peter Green, Peter Allen Greenbaum was a British blues rock guitarist and co-founder of Fleetwood Mac.
-He experienced mental health challenges, including substance use disorder and schizophrenia, which contributed to his departure from the music industry in the early 1970s.
-Eventually, Green re-emerged in the music scene to play on several albums with various artists, and he was inducted into the Rock and Roll Hall of Fame in 1998.
+He experienced mental health challenges, including substance use disorder and schizophrenia (mainly hearing voices), which contributed to his departure from the music industry in the early 1970s.
+Eventually, re-emergeding in the music scene, Peter Green plays on several albums with various artists from Eric Clapton to power metal bands.
+Emerging from his dark past of mental health struggles and self-medication, his successful career got him inducted into the Rock and Roll Hall of Fame in 1998.
 Green died in England in 2020 at age 73.

 American musician, composer, singer, songwriter, and record producer Brian Wilson founded the Beach Boys.
 Despite the mental health challenges he's faced throughout his life, including depression, substance use, and schizoaffective disorder (which tends to share some symptoms with schizophrenia), Wilson continued performing in live shows as recently as 2022.